Updated: Nov 1

 You will be friends with people who have nothing to do with you in terms of personality and you will learn a lot from them.
-In fact, you will accept that something different can also be interesting even if you don’t embrace others’ options, perspectives or way of life.
-Therefore, you will exert less criticism on others.
+In fact, you will accept that something different can also be interesting, and you will start exerting less criticism on others.

-You will be a few steps ahead of the past in adapting to new conditions faster and more easily.
+You will be able to adapt to new conditions faster and more easily.

-Your perspectives will be improved.
-Actually, you will evolve, and perhaps you will become a completely different person.
-Who knows? 😉
+Your perspectives will change and you might become a completely different person.

 The importance of living abroad for your career

-Your overseas experience not only helps you gain additional experience but also stay one step ahead when applying to international companies.
+Your stay abroad not only helps you gain additional experience but also helps you when applying to international companies.
 What’s more, it allows you to have less prejudice towards the people you will work with.
-When you learn new cultures in new geographies, you accept differences not only in the workplace but also in daily life.
+This will make you more comfortable in adapting and seeing differences.

 The importance of living abroad for your health

-According to scientific results, language learning stops Dementia and Alzheimer's disease for at least four years.
-What’s more, it develops the brain's brows and keeps them healthy.
-The more the brain is used, the better it functions, and your memory stays strong because of its constant training.
-Yet a new language is never enough.
+According to scientific results, language learning stops dementia or Alzheimer's disease for at least four years.
+What’s more, it develops the brain's brows and keeps them healthy and functioning.
 Also, any foreign language you learn makes you hear better.
-Having a bilingual with your mother tongue provides more advanced listening skills.
+In other words, knowing more than one language gives you more advanced listening skills.
 This is because our brains work harder to distinguish between different types of sounds in two or more languages.